-All homeowners are being encouraged to recycle what they no longer need or use as opposed to throwing it away to be put in a landfill site which, as we now know, is particularly damaging to the environment.
+All homeowners are being encouraged to recycle what they no longer need or use as opposed to throwing it away to be put in a superfund site which, as we now know, is particularly damaging to the environment.
 Rather than just putting things in a bin and that being the end of it, we’re asked to put the items into specified bins which are taken away by the council on a weekly or fortnightly basis.

 The issue that many have is over which bin to put certain items in, especially in the UK where there are two, three or even four bins in some areas of the country, each with their own purpose.
 Homeowners have enough to think about on a daily basis with their work and family lives taking precedence without having to worry about whether they’ve put the item in the correct bin, but many still try their hardest to ensure that they do their bit to go green.